9 Of The Best Drinks To Sip On When You're Sick + What To Avoid

 Of course when someone is focused on hydrating, water is almost always the best place to start.

-Drinking water can help rehydrate mucous membranes in the mouth and nose, which Roxanna Namavar, D.O., and Catherine Waldrop, M.D., say are the body's first line of defense against viruses.
-"If they become dehydrated, they can't produce their moist coating, which prevents viruses and bacteria from adhering to tissue," they previously wrote for mbg.
+Drinking water can help rehydrate mucous membranes in the mouth and nose, which Roxanna Namavar D.O. says are the body's first line of defense against viruses.
+"If they become dehydrated, they can't produce their moist coating, which prevents viruses and bacteria from adhering to tissue," she previously wrote for mbg.

 Plus, it's inherently flavorless and naturally sugar- and caffeine-free, so water should be easy enough to stomach if you're feeling nauseated.